BLOG

 The robots.txt file tells search engine bots which parts of the site they are allowed or disallowed to crawl.

-• Block irrelevant or sensitive pages (e.g., admin folders or duplicate content).
+• Block irrelevant or sensitive pages.

 5. Improve Website Loading Speed

-• Set up a Content Delivery Network (CDN).
+• Use a Content Delivery Network (CDN).

-• Minify HTML, CSS, and JavaScript files.
+• Minify HTML, CSS, and JavaScript.

-• Enable browser caching and lazy loading for media.
+• Enable browser caching and lazy loading.

 6. Ensure Mobile Friendliness

-Google uses mobile-first indexing, meaning it basically employs the portable adaptation of content for ordering and positioning.
+Google uses mobile-first indexing, meaning it prioritizes the mobile version of your site for ranking.

-• Use responsive design across devices.
+• Use responsive design.

-• Ensure navigation menus are mobile-friendly.
+• Make navigation mobile-friendly.

 7. Implement Secure HTTPS Protocol

-• Redirect all HTTP pages to HTTPS using 301 redirects.
+• Redirect HTTP pages to HTTPS.

-• Update internal links to the secure version.
+• Update internal links.

 8. Use Structured Data (Schema Markup)